att/rcloud/README.md

 `scripts/fresh_start.sh` script.
-This will reinstall the `rcloud.support` package, recompile the javascript files (if you have node.js and the necessary dependencies installed), kill any old instances of Rcloud running, deauthorize all login tokens, and start a new version of Rcloud.
+This will reinstall the `rcloud.support` package, recompile the javascript files (if you have node.js and the necessary dependencies installed), kill any old instances of RCloud running, deauthorize all login tokens (only if SessionServer is not used), and start a new version of RCloud.

-FIXME: currently `fresh_start.sh` actually kills all Rserve instances via killall.
-Yes, this is blunt and stupid.

 ### Pitfalls